Common Title Defects in Property

-These are legal issues which make properties un-mortgageable, un-saleable or plain problematic.
-They relate to buying, selling and remortgaging of property.
-These defects can be discovered during title checking, during your inspection, whilst reviewing searches, indicated within your property survey, and / or whilst dealing with enquiries with the seller’s Conveyancer.
+Title defects are legal issues which make properties un-mortgageable, un-saleable or problematic.
+They relate to the title deeds and affect buying, selling and remortgaging of the property.
+Legal title defects can be discovered during title checking by the buyer’s conveyancer, during inspection, whilst reviewing searches, highlighted by property survey, and / or whilst dealing with enquiries .
 This is why these are vital (and time-consuming) steps within the Conveyancing process.

 NB: Not all properties will have title defects.
 That’s good!
 You want to avoid them.